River of Life I

 River of Life links directly with Little Wittenham Wood (a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC), providing a continuous area of high-quality wildlife habitat from the Thames basin up to the top of the Wittenham Clumps – an area covering 150ha.

 In 2010 Earth Trust acquired 35 hectares of land next to the River Thames.
 As well as adding 2.5km of Thames frontage to the Earth Trust portfolio, this land provided a golden opportunity to create a unique wetland landscape.

-Earth Trust and the Environment Agency formed a partnership to implement the River of Life project.
+Earth Trust and the Environment Agency formed a partnership to implement the project.
 The Environment Agency funded the majority of the landscaping work, with the rest generously donated by Earth Trust Friends and supporters.
-Before any work could take place, the hydrology of the site was monitored for two years via boreholes, allowing the plans to be refined.
+For more information about the project, visit the River of Life project page

 In June 2014, River of Life was the joint winner of the Best Practice Award for Practical Nature Conservation at the Chartered Institute of Ecology and Environmental Management (CIEEM) Awards; it continues to be a fantastic demonstration site for successful wetland habitat creation.

 River of Life II